 On December 16, 2009, SES signed a financing agreement with COFACE (Compagnie Française d'Assurance pour le Commerce Extérieur) in respect of the investment in four geostationary satellites (ASTRA 2E, ASTRA 2F, ASTRA 2G, ASTRA 5B).
 The facility is divided into five loans.
 The drawings under the facility are based on invoices from the supplier of the satellites.
 The first drawing was done on April 23, 2010.
-Each loan will be repaid in 17 equal semi-annual instalments starting six months after the earlier of (i) the in-orbit date of the satellite being financed by such loan and (ii) April 1, 2014.
-The estimated final maturity of the facility will be by the end of 2022.
+Each loan will be repaid in 17 equal semi-annual instalments starting six months after the earlier of the in-orbit date of the satellite being financed by such loan and April 1, 2014 and the estimated final maturity of the facility will be by the end of 2022.
 The facility bears interest at a floating rate of six month EURIBOR plus a margin of 1.7%.

-USD 158.0 million U.S. Ex-Im facility
+USD 158 million US Ex-Im facility

-In April 2011, SES signed a financing agreement with Ex-Im Bank (the Export-Import Bank of the United States) for USD 158.0 million relating to the investment in one geostationary satellite (QuetzSat-1).
-At the in-orbit date of the satellite, USD 152.2 million had been drawn down under the agreement which will be repaid in 17 equal semi-annual instalments starting June 20, 2012.
-The loan has a final maturity date of June 20, 2020 and bears interest at a fixed rate of 3.11%.
+In April 2011, SES signed a financing agreement with Ex-Im Bank (Export-Import Bank of the United States) over USD 158 million for the investment in one geostationary satellite (Quetzsat).
+On May 19, 2011, SES drew the first tranche of USD 107.8 million.
+The loan will be repaid in 17 equal semi-annual instalments starting (i) the earlier of six month after the inorbit acceptance date of the satellite and (ii) June 20, 2012.
+The final maturity will be eight years after the initial repayment date.
+The facility bears interest at a fixed rate of 3.11%.